kibook/s1kd-tools/s1kd-newdml/README.md

 -I &lt;date&gt;
 The issue date of the new DML in the form of YYYY-MM-DD.

+-i &lt;info code&gt;
+When creating a DMRL from SNS rules (-S), use the specified info code for each entry.
+Specify this option multiple times to create multiple data modules for each part of the SNS.

 -N
 Omit the issue/inwork numbers from filename.